HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Importance-based Parameter Truncation and Freezing Schemes

-The truncation process introduced above will inevitably result in performance degradation when distributing the model to clients.
-To address this issue, we propose a novel importance-based parameters freezing scheme, where both local models and the global model utilize the same maximum LoRA rank, denoted as \(r_k = r_g = r_{\text{max}}\).
+While the truncation process described above offers the advantage of simple implementation, it inevitably results in performance degradation when distributing the model to clients.
+To address this issue, we propose a novel importance-based parameter freezing scheme, where both local models and the global model utilize the same maximum LoRA rank, denoted as \(r_k = r_g = r_{\text{max}}\).
 To accommodate client resource constraints, clients will freeze a portion of the LoRA parameters based on their importance.
-We denote the freezing ratio as $\alpha_k$, which represents the proportion of LoRA parameters that are frozen relative to the total parameters.
+We denote the freezing ratio as $\alpha_k$, which represents the proportion of LoRA parameters that are frozen relative to all parameters.